How to free up RAM on Mac

 Why is my Mac RAM so full?

-High RAM usage can result from running multiple or resource-intensive apps, background processes, and, occasionally, memory leaks in certain apps (meaning, the app does not use and allocate resources properly).
+Your Mac RAM is so full is the result of running multiple or resource-intensive apps, background processes, and, occasionally, memory leaks in certain apps (meaning, the app does not use and allocate resources properly).

 Does more RAM make Mac faster?

-Yes, more RAM can make your Mac run faster if the problem with your slow Mac was due to a lack of memory.
+More RAM can make your Mac run faster if the problem with your slow Mac is due to a lack of memory.
 With more RAM, your Mac can run more demanding apps and handle more tasks at once.

 per month